UBI and COVID-19

 - Students are being asked to wipe down area as well after each use.

-- Students and staff are asked to wash their hands for at least 20 seconds with soap and water
+- Students and staff are required to wash their hands for a minimum of 20 seconds with soap and water

 - These products are available to students to use in the classroom:

 - Face shields (to be used in conjunction with a mask)